How Do I Obtain an Apostille or Certification?

 Harrisburg, PA 17120-0029

 - Processing time for mail-in requests is typically less than five (5) business days.
+See notice at the top of the page as to current processing time during the COVID-19 pandemic.
 Processing time does not include mailing time.